 CIPC ArtsConnect, the major outreach and education program of the Cleveland International Piano Competition, is designed to bring music into all facets of the Greater Cleveland community.
 The program works in partnership with a group of top-tier professional artists, community organizations, schools, healthcare institutions, and generous foundations to create innovative educational programs for young people and present concerts that have broad based appeal for all generations.

 Artists, community service organizations, corporations, or private citizens interested in working with ArtsConnect may contact Sophié van der Westhuizen, Director, at [email protected]

 With the support of generous contestants, ArtsConnect presents recitals in nursing homes, hospitals, senior centers, and retirement communities the day before each competition begins.
 These recitals are a much-loved tradition in the community, offering senior music lovers an opportunity to engage with a contestant and follow his or her progress throughout the competition.
 At the same time, contestants enjoy an appreciative audience and the chance to fine-tune their program before the competition begins.
 Twenty one of the 2016 contestants chose to participate in this rewarding program, including Nikita Mndoyants, who went on to win the Mixon First Prize.

-This innovative program brings concerts, story-telling, and hands-on interaction with three musicians – a pianist, a cellist, and a violinist – right into the classrooms of children in pre-K to the third grade.
+This innovative program brings concerts, story-telling, and hands-on interaction with three musicians known as the PianoKids Trio right into the classrooms of children in pre-K to the third grade.
 PianoKids, which receives strong support from area corporations and foundations, helps to bring music education back into our public schools and inspire students to dream and think in new ways.

-View photos of PianoKids instructors Andris Koh (cello); Aniela Eddy (violin); and Natsumi Shibagaki (piano) working with students HERE.
+View photos of the PianoKids Trio: Andris Koh (cello); Aniela Eddy (violin); and Natsumi Shibagaki (piano) working with students HERE.

 PianoKids at CIPC